Purpose of the Project

 The sector, like others, is facing some barriers to further growth.
 Availability of skilled labour remains a major concern and industry players have come together to collaborate on finding solutions to common challenges.

-Labour Market Partnerships have five phases and the Food and Beverage project is currently in Phase 1 – Sector Engagement.
+Labour Market Partnerships have five phases and the Food and Beverage project has completed Phase 1 – Sector Engagement.

 Benefits for the Sector

 Industry and government will collaborate to address employer concerns surrounding skills shortages, training and development gaps, labour cost competitiveness, and overall worker availability and accessibility.